dsyer/spring-boot-memory-blog/README.md

 It runs in about 16MB heap, 28MB non-heap as a Spring Boot fat jar.
 As a regular gradle application it's a bit lighter on heap (the cached jars aren't needed) but uses the same non-heap memory.
 There are 30 threads.
-Interestingly there is no object that is bigger than 300KB (whereas our Spring Boot apps with Tomcat generally have 10 or more objects above that level).
+Interestingly there is no object that is bigger than 300KB, whereas our Spring Boot apps with Tomcat generally have 10 or more objects above that level.

 ## Variations on the Vanilla App

 Running from exploded jar shaves up to 6MB off the heap (the difference is cached jar data in the launcher).
-Also makes startup a bit faster (less than 5s compared to as much as 7s when memory is constrained with the fat jar).
+Also makes startup a bit faster: less than 5s compared to as much as 7s when memory is constrained with the fat jar.

 A slimmed down version of the app with no static resources or webjars runs at 23MB heap and 41MB non-heap as exploded archive (starts in